MicrosoftDocs/playfab-docs/playfab-docs/features/config/gamemanager/playfab-user-roles.md

 Now, however, studios can define a role as a collection of permissions, and then assign those roles *directly* to users.
 You can edit a role at any time, and all users assigned to that role will immediately have their permissions changed.

 For convenience, you can even assign multiple roles to a user.
-For example - you could define a Customer Support role, with permission to edit player profiles, and a Data Scientist role with permission to view all events and see all dashboards, and assign *both* to a single user.
+For example - you could define a Customer Support role, with permission to edit player profiles, and a Data Scientist role, with permission to view all events and see all dashboards, and assign *both* to a single user.

 ## Creating custom roles